A budget gravel drivetrain

 Have you made drivetrain modifications?
 How did it go?
 Let me know in the comments section below.

-How to get there gears ratios you want on the cheap.
+How to get the gears ratios you want on the cheap.